ih2502mk/re-stream/README.md

 The idea is borrowed from http://swtch.com/~rsc/regexp/regexp1.html

-BTW It's also is not published on NPM.
+BTW It also is not published on NPM.

 Usage
 =====